dusk-network/docs-public/src/content/docs/learn/zero-knowledge/introduction.md

 ZKPs can be also used as a means of verifiable computation, as they enable the prover to prove the correctness of the computation without revealing any information about the computation’s input, output, or internal detail.

-## Concepts

-To understand the ZKP process, it is important to know its essential concepts:
+To understand how a ZKP works, it is useful to know some basic concepts:

 - **Statement**: A claim or assertion that the prover wants to prove to a verifier.
 A statement is publicly known information.
 - **Witness**: a secret that the prover possesses that is used to prove the statement.
 The witness is the necessary element for the Prover to generate a valid proof.
 In a ZK setup, the Prover wants to prove to the - Verifier that he knows the witness, without showing it.
 - **Prover**: The party trying to prove the statement is true, without revealing the witness.
 - **Verifier**: The party verifying the statement’s truth without learning the witness.

+## SNARKs
+Zero Knowledge Proofs are usually built using a Succinct Non-Interactive Argument of Knowledge (SNARK).
+The reason is that a SNARKs provides a succinct proof (short and fast to verify).
+By using SNARKs and adding Zero Knowledge proprieties, we obtain efficient zk-SNARKs.

+The proprieties of a SNARK are:

+- **Completeness**: An honest Prover always will convince the verifier.
+- **Soundness**: if the prover lies, the verifier will reject the answer with a high probability.
+- **Succinctness**: proof is short, and verifying time is fast.
+- If the SNARK is also zero-knowledge, the verifier does not learn anything about the message itself.

-## Arithmetic Circuit
+## Arithmetic Circuits

-Once we have the code representing the computation trace of the statement we want to prove, we can arithmetic circuits to translate that computation into algebraic equations.
+Once we have the computation trace of the statement we want to prove, we can arithmetic circuits to translate that computation into algebraic equations.

 An arithmetic circuit is a mathematical model that can represent a computer program via relations between polynomials.
 Using math, we can leverage the propriety of polynomials to prove statements.